coderschool-ta/cs-web-design-materials/exercises/exercise_4.md

     <img src="https://i.imgur.com/iANKTtK.png" alt="phpMyAdmin">

     When WordPress is set up with this database, there will be additional 12 tables added by WordPress.
-    You can also create an additonal custom table for your custom plugins but we won't go into that now.
+    You can also create an additional custom table for your custom plugins but we won't go into that now.

 ### <a name="mile13"></a> Milestone 1.3: Set up WordPress in MAMP
 8. Remember the unzip `wordpress` package that we did in step 2?
 Change the folder name from `wordpress` to `my-first-wp-site` (same name as database name).